bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 ]
 ```

+## STRETCH PROBLEMS
+* The following two endpoints are here for you if you'd like to push yourselves a little further.

 ### DELETE '/smurfs/123', where 123 is the Id of the smurf you want to remove

 * For this endpoint to work, all you need is an id sent up as part of the request url.